Eggshell parenting is someone who does something and behaves in ways that leaves their kids walking on eggshells.

 However, the next morning, their parent is furious.

-Child is baffled, last night we were good, now this morning were not.
+The child is baffled, last night we were good, now this morning were not.

-4. Child talks about something that was hard and the parent makes it out to be such a big deal and then 30 seconds later they just dismiss it.
+eg. 4.
+Child talks about something that was hard and the parent makes it out to be such a big deal and then 30 seconds later they just dismiss it.

-This can leave the child feeling so confused and so uncertain.
-It also leads them to take on more responsibility, they start to feel like their parents emotions are a byproduct of something that they did wrong.
+This type of behaviour from their parents can leave the child feeling so confused and so uncertain.
+It also leads them to take on more responsibility.

 Feeling Overly Dependant - It’s very common for children who grow up with eggshell parents to struggle with developing a sense of dependence.
-They’d be more prone to be dependent on others for their emotional regulation, making decisions and solving problems, because they are overly focused on their parents and not on their needs.

-Being Alert or Attentive - A child feels the need to be constantly on guard and aware of their parents emotions, they may try and stay ahead of the game, trying to anticipate how their parent may react.
+They may try and stay ahead of the game, trying to anticipate how their parent may react.
 They have a heightened sensitivity to their parents needs and moves.

 Due to their parents unpredictability they are often left feeling anxious, stressed or even fearful that they may miss something or do something that will set off their parents.